-How to Set up and Connect Portable Solar Panels
+How to Set up and Connect Your Devices

-Multiple devices can be charged with portable solar panels, but to do so we must first understand how to set up the portable solar panel system.
+Multiple devices can be charged, but to do so we must first understand how to set up everything correctly.

 Take for instance a camping situation.
 We will have our battery pack (probably lead-acid), our charge controller, our portable solar panels, our inverter, and a set of wires.

-After determining the power size of our portable solar panel generator, we will establish our connections in series or parallel according to the input current and voltage requirements of the charge controller.
+After determining the power size, we will establish our connections in series or parallel according to the input current and voltage requirements of the charge controller.
 A series connection will add voltages and a parallel connection will add current.

-Once the terminal outputs of the portable solar panels are connected, we will need to connect each terminal output to the charge controller input.
-This device will determine the charging speed of the portable solar array and will show us if the battery is fully charged.
+Once the terminal outputs are connected, we will need to connect each terminal output to the charge controller input.
+This device will determine the charging speed of the solar array and will show us if the battery is fully charged.

 From the controller, we will connect the terminal outputs to the energy storage device, verifying that the voltage output of the controller is the same as the nominal voltage of the battery packs.
 After we’ve have finished the battery connection, then we can wire the battery-based inverter to power AC loads.

 Other easier application scenarios are related to specifically charging phones.
 These devices are generally nice, appealing gadgets that allow you to connect your smartphone via USB ports directly into the portable solar generator.
 Designs can go from a backpack to a solar panel that looks just like a tablet that has USB ports to make life easier for you.
 These are also commonly known as a USB solar chargers.